How Does Click Forensics Work?

 This is where you’ll see if a visit is coming from a proxy server, or if there are bots or crawlers clicking on your ads.

 Location is a particularly important piece of info that’s getting increasingly hard to figure out.
-Clicks coming from outside of the regions you targeted with ads are an important warning signs.
+Clicks coming from outside of the regions you targeted with ads are important warning signs.

 What’s the Next Step?